agendrix/omniauth-lightspeed/README.md

-# OmniAuth Lightspeed Strategy
+# OmniAuth Lightspeed Retail Strategy

-An OmniAuth Lightspeed Strategy.
+An OmniAuth Lightspeed Retail Strategy.
 Does what it says on the box.

 Forked from the the tragically deceased https://github.com/radar/omniauth-lightspeed

 ## Usage